• Skip to primary navigation

 Smoked Lobster Tails

-My smoked lobster tails are slathered in a delicious Cajun-seasoned butter for a sweet and smoky irresistible dinner!
+My smoked lobster tails are slathered in delicious Cajun-seasoned butter for a sweet, smoky, irresistible dinner!
 This is a dish that is sure to impress.
-In fact, these melt-in-your-mouth lobster tails are smoked to perfection and great for date night!
+These melt-in-your-mouth lobster tails are perfectly smoked and great for date night!

 Servings: 2 servings